What Do Medical and Clinical Laboratory Technologist Do?

 - Set up, clean, and maintain laboratory equipment.

-These are the skills Medical and Clinical Laboratory Technologists say are the most useful in their careers:
+Below is a list of the skills most Medical and Clinical Laboratory Technologists say are important on the job.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.